Rare Books, Special Collections, and Book Arts @ Boatwright

 Authors of Color (2nd floor, outside administration office)

-In conjunction with Black History Month, this exhibit highlights items from Rare Books and Special Collections exploring works by authors of color.
-The exhibit is on display through April.
+This exhibit highlights items from Rare Books and Special Collections exploring works by authors of color.

 Fairytales & Children's Books (2nd floor, Silent Study area)